 This 12-day cultural tour of Bhutan and Nepal offers a unique glimpse into the beauty, tranquility, and culture of South Asia.
 Known as “The Last Shangrila,” Bhutan is a mountainous nation renowned for its breathtaking views, ancient monasteries and fortresses (or dzongs), and dramatic landscapes.
 As one of the highest-rated countries in terms of Gross National Happiness, Bhutan provides an experience of peace and harmony that can't be found elsewhere.
 Additionally, this tour provides a brief visit to Nepal and an opportunity to explore both countries in a short period.
 Enjoy the best of Bhutan and Nepal with this unforgettable tour.

 Why this trip

-- The Kingdom of Bhutan is also known as "The Land of the Thunder Dragon".
+- The Kingdom of Bhutan is also famously known as "The Land of the Thunder Dragon".

-- Discover Buddhist monasteries, dzongs (fortresses and castles) and sacred shrines.
+- Visit Buddhist monasteries, dzongs (fortresses and castles) and sacred shrines.

 - Day 1 ARRIVAL IN KATHMANDU

-Namaste!
-Our representative will be waiting for you at the airport.
-You then will be escorted to the hotel.
-At the evening, we meet for a traditional Nepali dinner at a local restaurant with a cultural dance program.
+Greetings!
+Our representative will be at the airport to welcome you.
+Once you have arrived, you will be taken to the hotel.
+In the evening, we will gather for a traditional Nepali dinner at a local restaurant and enjoy a cultural dance performance.

 - Day 2 KATHMANDU SIGHTSEEING